Attention Pays the case for taking printed magazine investment levels back to those seen in 2015 to optimise for profit.

-At the start of the year Magnetic launched ‘Pay Attention’.
-This work demonstrated that magazines deliver quality attention at exceptional value, by cleverly combining attention data with CPT data by media channel. this started to raise the question are we under-estimating the opportunity that printed magazines present?
+‘Pay Attention’ demonstrated that magazines deliver quality attention at exceptional value, by combining attention data with CPT data by media channel, this started to raise the question are we under-estimating the opportunity that printed magazines present?

-With this in mind we were keen to understand optimum levels of investment for printed magazines.
+With this in mind in ‘Attention Pays’ we were keen to understand optimum levels of investment for printed magazines.
 Whilst it’s always better to do individual studies by brand, we wanted to provide the market with some useful guiding principles.

 - What is the gap in printed magazines investment across the market?